syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/Defer-Update.md

 # Defer Update

-I> This feature is applicable only for OLAP data source bound from server-side
+I> This feature is applicable only for OLAP data source bound from server-side.

 Defer Update support allows the user to refresh the control on-demand and not during every user interaction.
 To enable this functionality, set the `EnableDeferUpdate` property to true.
 By default, the value is set to false.